apargcom/docker-pipeline/README.md

         - Privileged (Enable this flag if you want to build Docker images or want your builds to get elevated privileges) — Yes (Checked box)
         - Service role — New service role
         - Build specifications — Use a buildspec file
-        - In 'Additional configuration' of 'Environment' block add all environment properties including DOCKER_ACCESS in case of docker hub or AWS_ACCOUNT_ID and AWS_DEFAULT_REGION in case of ECR
+        - In 'Additional configuration' of 'Environment' block add all environment properties including DOCKER_USERNAME and DOCKER_ACCESS in case of docker hub or AWS_ACCOUNT_ID and AWS_DEFAULT_REGION in case of ECR
 ### Add IAM policies for ECR
     1. Attach 'AmazonEC2ContainerRegistryReadOnly' policty to 'aws-elasticbeanstalk-ec2-role' role
     1. Attach 'AmazonEC2ContainerRegistryPowerUser' policty to newly created 'codebuild-CodeBuildProjectName-service-role' CodeBuild role